-The first year of this project will be dedicated for aims 1,2: building the setups, preparing the flies, collecting and analyzing the behavioral data.
-In the second year of the project, we will focus on understanding the mechanisms underlying social deficits in males or females, focusing on 1-2 genes and on males or females or both, depending on our findings in the behavioral screen.
+The first year of this project will be dedicated to Aims 1 and 2: building the setups, preparing the flies, collecting and analyzing the behavioral data.
+In the second year of the project, we will focus on understanding the mechanisms underlying social deficits in males or females, focusing on 1-2 genes and on males or females, or both, depending on our findings in the behavioral screen.

-The behavioral experiments and analysis involved in completing aims 1,2 are described below in detail, while the experimental details involved in completing aim 3 are explained in less detail.
+The behavioral experiments and analyses involved in completing Aims 1 and 2 are described below in detail, while the experimental details involved in completing Aim 3 are explained in less detail.

 Clinical Relevance

-Autism Spectrum Disorder (ASD) is a complex group of multi-factorial developmental disorders that leads to communication and behavioral defects.
-Many genes predisposing an individual to ASD have been identified, and understanding the causal disease mechanism(s) is critical to be able to develop treatments.
-Genetic models, such as Drosophila melanogaster, have been of paramount importance in deciphering the significance of specific alterations in driving specific abnormalities both structurally and behaviorally.
-Many of the ASD associated genes, such as fmr1, Neurexin, and Neuroligins encode for proteins that have conserved functions in neurons and during synapse development, both in humans and in the fruit fly.
+Autism spectrum disorder (ASD) is a complex group of multi-factorial developmental disorders that leads to communication and behavioral defects.
+Many genes predisposing an individual to ASD have been identified, and understanding the causal disease mechanism(s) is critical to developing treatment.
+Genetic models such as Drosophila melanogaster have been of paramount importance in deciphering the significance of specific alterations driving specific abnormalities both structurally and behaviorally.
+Many of the ASD-associated genes, such as fmr1, Neurexin and Neuroligins, encode proteins that have conserved functions in neurons and during synapse development, both in humans and in the fruit fly.

-It is well accepted that social reciprocity deficits are a core feature of the ASD.
-Detailed quantification of the social deficits associated with ASD-models in flies is expected to contribute to our understanding of the neural basis of ASD in three ways.
-First, we will establish a novel experimental pipeline for quantifying how ASD associated genes modulate social communication in flies.
-The same framework could be similarly used for quantifying the phenotypes of other genes who are associated with social deficits in humans.
+It is well accepted that social reciprocity deficits are a core feature of ASD.
+Detailed quantification of the social deficits associated with ASD models in flies is expected to contribute to our understanding of the neural basis of ASD in three ways.
+First, we will establish a novel experimental pipeline to quantify how ASD-associated genes modulate social communication in flies.
+The same framework could be similarly used to quantify the phenotypes of other genes that are associated with social deficits in humans.
 Second, for a small number of selected genes, we will have a rich and unbiased characterization of how their deficits impact innate social behaviors in both males and females.
 Third, we will determine how specific genetic deficits are associated with specific social abnormalities.
-Taking advantage of the existing knowledge and tools in Drosophila, together with novel advanced tools for behavioral quantification, this project is expected to add a significant contribution for our understanding of the genetic and neural basis of social pathologies such as ASD.
+Taking advantage of the existing knowledge and tools in Drosophila, together with novel advanced tools for behavioral quantification, this project is expected to contribute significantly to our understanding of the genetic and neural basis of social pathologies such as ASD.

 Scientific and Technological Background

-One of the main criteria for diagnosing ASD as stated in the latest diagnostic and Statistical Manual of Mental Disorders (DSM-5) are ‘persistent deficits in social communication and social interaction across multiple contexts.
-These can manifest as a wide variety of deficits: from social-emotional reciprocity, to verbal and nonverbal communicative behaviors needed for social interactions, as well as deficits in establishing and understanding relationships (American Psychiatric Association, 2013).
-Due to the available genetic tools in these model systems, both mice and flies serve as important model systems for ASD [], and social abnormalities were associated with ASD-linked mutations in both model systems [].
+One of the main criteria for diagnosing ASD as stated in the latest Diagnostic and Statistical Manual of Mental Disorders (DSM-5) is ‘persistent deficits in social communication and social interaction across multiple contexts’.
+These can manifest as a wide variety of deficits: from social-emotional reciprocity to verbal and nonverbal communicative behaviors needed for social interactions, as well as deficits in establishing and understanding relationships (American Psychiatric Association, 2013).
+Due to the available genetic tools in these model systems, both mice and flies serve as important model systems for ASD [], and social abnormalities have been associated with ASD-linked mutations in both model systems [].

-Studies on the phenotypes associated with ASD-linked genes in Drosophila are often focused on characterizing structural abnormalities such as in arborization patterns [] and the morphology of pre- and post- synaptic terminals [].
-At the behavioral level, abnormalities were documented in learning and habituation [] (including in ‘courtship condition’ []), sleep [], general activity [] and social behaviors [].
+Studies of the phenotypes associated with ASD-linked genes in Drosophila are often focused on characterizing structural abnormalities such as in arborization patterns [] and the morphology of pre- and post- synaptic terminals [].
+At the behavioral level, abnormalities have been documented in learning and habituation [] (including in ‘courtship condition’ []), sleep [], general activity [] and social behaviors [].

 While social abnormalities are a main characteristic of ASD in humans [], and while Drosophila has long been used as a model for ASD (Coll-Tané et al. 2019; Bellosta and Soldano 2019), social deficits in fly ASD models are less well characterized.
-Inter-fly-interval is often measured in a ‘Social Space Assay’ [], and in very few studies of ASD associated genes, also male singing was characterized [].
+Inter-fly interval is often measured in a ‘Social Space Assay’ [], and male singing has been characterized in a very few studies of ASD-associated genes [].